getsentry/sentry-dart-plugin/README.md

 ## Configuration (Optional)

-This tool comes with default configuration, you can configure it to suit your needs.
+This tool comes with a default configuration.
+You can configure it to suit your needs.

 Add `sentry:` configuration at the end of your `pubspec.yaml` file: